Written by Fiona Tapp

 Unforgettable travel experiences don't always require a blowout budget.
 Some of your greatest travel memories may come from simple, everyday moments—not expensive tours.
 Why not try:

 Packing wisely can prevent unnecessary spending and make solo travel smoother, safer and more enjoyable.
+You may even grab some deals on the gear you need at Synchrony Marketplace.
 Must-have items include:

 Group tours and cruises can be a budget-friendly choice, bundling lodging, meals and activities while reducing planning stress.
 They offer built-in social opportunities, added safety and access to exclusive experiences.
 On the other hand, single supplement fees can increase costs and fixed itineraries may limit flexibility and personalization, so it really depends on your own comfort levels and budget.